11 reasons to visit San Antonio

-San Antonio has another huge reason to celebrate this year -- 2018 marks the 300th anniversary of the city's founding by Spanish padres.
+Three centuries later to the date, San Antonio is celebrating its 300th birthday with a week-long splurge of special events, exhibits and other activities (May 1-6), including free admission to the city's top museums and cultural centers.

-Although the Alamo is renowned for the 1836 battle that featured larger-than-life figures such as Davy Crockett, Jim Bowie and Gen. Santa Anna, it's also the city's oldest structure, erected in 1718 as the first of the Spanish colonial outposts in the San Antonio area.
-In addition to the Final Four, all kinds of exhibitions, festivals and other events are marking the city's 300th birthday this year including a special edition of the annual Fiesta (April 19-29), an action-packed Tricentennial Commemorative Week (May 1-6) and a Spanish colonial-era show at the San Antonio Museum of Art.
+Among the highlights of Tricentennial Commemorative Week are music and dance performances at the Alamo, fireworks along the Mission Reach of the San Antonio River, an action-packed Military Appreciation Weekend at Fort Sam Houston and dedication of the new San Pedro Creek Culture Park.

-Even if you're not headed to San Antonio for college hoops or the 300th birthday, the sultry, sunny metropolis offers plenty to see and do no matter when you visit.
-Here are 11 of them:
+Even if you're not headed to San Antonio for the 300th birthday bash, the sultry, sunny Texas metropolis offers plenty to see and do no matter when you visit.

 1. Tour the Alamo